 Case study #2 – Nike and Apple

-Well, Nike and Apple have been working together since the early 2000’s, and they’ve had no trouble creating effective dual branding campaigns.
+A tech company and a clothing brand?
+How does that work?
+Well, Nike and Apple have been working together since the early 2000’s, and they’ve had no trouble creating effective co-marketing campaigns.

 One of their most successful is the Nike iPod.
 This integrated Nike’s clothing with Apple’s music technology, creating a fitness tracker that had never been done before.
 They sold jackets, shorts, armbands, and other products that held the iPod Nano perfectly and made it easier to use.

+Steve Jobs and the CEO of Nike, Mark Parker, used a live event to showcase the Nike+iPod.
 More importantly, they invited seven-time Tour de France winner Lance Armstrong and the world record marathon runner Paula Radcliffe to promote it.
 This worked perfectly because 49% of consumers look for recommendations from influencers before making a purchase.

 Both athletes gave a positive review at the live event, with Armstrong saying it “will take working out to a whole other level.”
 Radcliffe commented that she uses music while working out “to help me relax in the buildup to a big race.”